-The PHYAD of the internal PCS/PMA sublayer registers can be set with the PHYEMAC#PHYAD[4:0] port.
+The PHYAD of the internal PCS/PMA sublayer registers can be set with the PHYEMACPHYAD[4:0] port.
 To access the PCS/PMA sublayer registers, simply initiate an MDIO transaction using the matching physical address.
-The PCS/PMA sublayer also responds to Physical Address 0 (see "MDIO Addressing," page 118).
+The PCS/PMA sublayer also responds to Physical Address 0 (see MDIO Addressing, page 114), unless the EMAC_MDIO_IGNORE_PHYADZERO parameter is set to TRUE (see Table 2-18).